 - Different OSes keep track of different file attributes, including:

-- o Name Some systems give special significance to names, and particularly extensions (.exe, .txt, etc.), and some do not.
-Some extensions may be of significance to the OS (.exe), and others only to certain applications (.ipg)
+- \circ Name Some systems give special significance to names, and particularly extensions (.exe, .txt, etc.), and some do not.
+Some extensions may be of significance to the OS (.exe), and others only to certain applications (.jpg)

-- o Identifier (e.g. inode number)
+- Identifier (e.g. inode number)

-- o Type Text, executable, other binary, etc.
+- Type Text, executable, other binary, etc.

-- o Location on the hard drive.
+- Location on the hard drive.

+- 0

-- o Size
+- Size

-- o Protection
+- Protection

-- o Time & Date
+- Time & Date

-- o User ID
+- User ID